aliemre2023/literally-who/README.md

 <b>--------------------------------------------------------------------------------------------------</b>
 <br><br>

-OpenCV and PySide6 librarys were used for this basic code.
+OpenCV and PySide6 libraries were used for this basic code.